Diptitheanalyst/Diptitheanalyst/README.md

 ## About Me

-I'm a Business Analyst with 3 years of experience, specialising in the **data and reporting side** of analytics — working with data pipelines, SQL queries, and reporting tools rather than traditional process mapping.
+I’m a Business Analyst specialising in data analytics and reporting, with a strong focus on **data pipelines**, **SQL querying**, and reporting solutions rather than traditional process mapping.

-Most of my work has involved pulling data from multiple systems like local Excel folder, **Sharepoint**, **Maximo ERP** through **SQL**, **API Connection** into Power BI, Excel, and bringing it together into reports that actually mean something to the people reading them.
+My experience has involved extracting and consolidating data from multiple systems including **local Excel files, SharePoint, ERP systems, SQL databases**and **API connections** and transforming it into meaningful insights through tools such as Power BI and Excel.

- I am always curious about how things work under the hood — whether that is a DAX measure, a SQL query, or a Power Query transformation.
-I am currently deepening my technical skills and this GitHub is where I document and share that journey.
+I’m naturally curious about how things work under the hood, whether that’s a **DAX measure, SQL query, API integration, or Power Query transformation**.
+I enjoy understanding not just how to build reports, but how the data flows and connects behind the scenes.
+I’m currently continuing to deepen my technical skill set and this GitHub is where I document and share that journey.

-My goal is simple: to bring strong, reliable data skills to a team where I can **contribute meaningful insights to senior leaders** and help them make confident, data-driven decisions.
+My goal is simple: to bring strong, reliable data and reporting skills to a team where I can contribute meaningful insights, support senior leaders in decision-making and help drive confident, data-driven outcomes.

 ---